devservice-ora/AI/AI_Mindtools_Framework.md

 ## 1. Central Concept: The Role of AI Mindtools
 * **Definition:** AI Mindtools are collaborative thinking and modeling environments that break a complex problem into small, manageable, and explainable parts.
+  > * This concept is also related to the Object-Oriented Programming (OOP) methodology in computer science.
+  > * Similarly, a set of AI prompt patterns, organized into a step-by-step instruction sequence, will support the AI's analysis chronologically, revealing the reasoning mechanism and providing a valid, non-hallucinatory answer.
 * **Theoretical Foundation:** These tools are deeply rooted in constructivist theory, where technology serves as an active medium for communicating ideas directly to learners.
-* **Core Philosophy:** If a learner cannot build a structured model of what they are studying, they do not truly understand it.
+* **Core Philosophy:** If a learner cannot build a **structured model** of what they are studying, they do not truly understand it.
 AI acts as an interactive partner to facilitate and scaffold this critical modeling process.

 ---